 If you have a small business, and need a website where you can post your hours and contact information, some pictures, and a few articles, most website platforms are either expensive, or hard to use, or both.
+As much as you need your website, you might also need to get in touch with the website development company to improve further for your website.

 In my daily work, I run self-hosted WordPress sites, or use CMS platforms custom-built for the publications I write for.
+If you are confident that your website will grow massively, then consider having dedicated hosting plans from the start to save you time later.

 My brother doesn’t know WordPress, and doesn’t want to rent server space, and since there is almost no interactivity on his website, he doesn’t really need any development.
 I could have set up WordPress for him on my own servers, but I wanted him to have something that was fully and completely in his control.